 2. The Band Rotunda was built in 1910 on the corner of Pope Terrace and Bracken Street, and was moved (with the help of a traction engine) to the Leamington Domain in 1921.

-4. At 109 Shakespeare Street there is a small kauri cottage built c1879.
+4. At 109 Shakespeare Street is a small kauri cottage built c1879.
 The front of this cottage, when occupied by Benjamin and Sarah Garland, was the General Store and Post Office with ‘lean to’ living quarters added to the back.

-It is now Lauriston Park retirement village.
+It is now part of Lauriston Park retirement village.

 8. The Leamington Primary School is in Lamb Street and was built in 1880 in the middle of a wilderness of ti-tree and fern.
 There were no roads – only rough tracks through the scrub.
 46 boys and girls turned up on opening day.

 9. From Lamb Street, through the BMX track, are duckboards over the ‘Wetlands’.
 These come out at Shelley Street.
 Recent subdivisions have pushed the pukeko further out into the country.